huzaifsayed/Bones-StudyGyaan-Wordpress-Theme/readme.md

-# Bones
+# Bones - Wordpress Starter Theme by StudyGyaan.com
-A Lightweight Wordpress Development Theme
+A Lightweight Wordpress Development Theme Developed by StudyGyaan.com

 Bones is designed to make the life of developers easier.
 It's built using HTML5 & has a strong semantic foundation.